 Status: The cantilever portion of the demolition contract was awarded to CEC and Silverado (JV) on November 28, 2012.
-Construction start-up activities began in March 2013, with actual dismantling to begin after seismic safety opening in September 2013.
-The contractor is in the process of establishing their document control system reviewing RFIs and preparing submittals.
-A partnering meeting with Caltrans took place on February 28, 2013. the contractor is working off site on scaffolding to access the cantilever to install bird deterrence measures.
+Construction start-up activities began in March 2013, with actual dismantling to begin after seismic safety opening of the new east span of the bridge.
+The contractor is in the process of preparing RFIs and submittals.
+The contractor is monitoring and installing bird deterrence measures on the cantilever bridge.

-Cantilever section of the Original eastbound Bridge Section Included in the YBITS #2 Contract for Removal
+Cantilever section of the Existing eastbound Bridge Section Included in the YBITS #2 Contract for Removal